reefactor/brainfood_reference/README.md

 | Habbit | semi-conscious, incentive-induced routine | moderate | long-term strategy, marathon |
 | Willpower | conscious effort, cortex | low | short-term tactics, sprint |

 ### Values

 > You've got to serve somebody
 > -- Bob Dylan

-> Principles are like lighthouses.
-They are natural laws that cannot be broken
-> ― Stephen R. Covey, The 7 Habits of Highly Effective People

-> [Values are most important, abilities come next, and skills are the least](https://leadingbyreading.org/2019/08/14/mind-on-wealth-health-and-success-6-values-abilities-and-skills-what-comes-first-in-deciding-the-right-people-for-your-firm-a-management-case/)important.
+> [Values are most important, abilities come next, and skills are the least](https://leadingbyreading.org/2019/08/14/mind-on-wealth-health-and-success-6-values-abilities-and-skills-what-comes-first-in-deciding-the-right-people-for-your-firm-a-management-case/) important.
 Yet most people make the mistake of choosing skills and abilities first and overlooking values.
 It is important for you to know what mix of qualities is important to ﬁt each role and, more broadly, what values and abilities are required in people with whom you can have successful relationships.
 In picking people for long-term relationships
 > -- Ray Dalio

+> The happy life is thought to be one of excellence; now an excellent life requires exertion, and does not consist in amusement.
+If Eudaimonia, or happiness, is activity in accordance with excellence, it is reasonable that it should be in accordance with the highest excellence; and this will be that of the best thing in us
+> ― Aristotle, The Nicomachean Ethics

 > Of course if we make good things, it is not only to the credit of science; it is also to the credit of the moral choice which led us to good work.
 Scientific knowledge is an enabling power to do either good or bad — but it does not carry instructions on how to use it.
 Such power has evident value — even though the power may be negated by what one does with it.
 >  To every man is given the key to the gates of heaven; the same key opens the gates of hell.
 (Proverb of the Buddhist religion)